 In 2000, I got into a horrible fight about politics with my brother at Thanksgiving dinner.
 The U.S. presidential election had still not been decided officially, a recount was underway and the Supreme Court had not weighed in with its opinion that George W. Bush had won, though most people assumed he had.
 It was the first time I realized how sharply my brother and I disagreed on political issues.
 The argument upset me and it was one of the worst Thanksgiving holidays I can remember.

 In 2001, two and a half months after Sept.
 11, I decided — for the first time in my life — not to make the big trip home to my family’s home in Iowa for Thanksgiving and instead spend it in my like-minded friends’ apartment in Chicago.
 In a time that our hearts were still raw and broken over the terrorist attacks and political arguments over national security and civil rights were playing out, I did not have the stomach for a repeat dinnertable clash.

 It’s a family dinner, not Dorothy Parker’s Algonquin Round Table.

-Fifteen years later, the country is more polarized than ever and many people anticipate fights over politics at their Thanksgiving meals.
+Seventeen years later, the country is more polarized than ever and many people anticipate fights over politics at their holiday meals.
 My brother and I have learned to not discuss politics — at the dinner table or anywhere, ever.
 That works for us and makes the rest of our families’ lives less stressful, too.
-Here are five suggestions that will keep the acrimony off the table this Thanksgiving for you:
+Here are five suggestions that will keep the acrimony off the table during the holidays: